-Over the years, employees have contributed hundreds of ours participating in various community projects, especially youth-oriented activities.
-This has been especially rewarding for employee volunteers who are willing to spend their lunch hours, evenings and weekends to serve as mentors for young people in various organisations, including the Cadet Corps and the Big Brothers Big Sisters Programme.
+Over the years, employees have contributed thousands of hours participating in various community projects, especially youth-oriented activities.
+This has been especially rewarding for employee volunteers who were willing to spend their lunch hours, evenings and weekends to serve as mentors for young people in various organisations, including the Cadet Corps and the Big Brothers Big Sisters Programme.
 Other programmes that are near and dear to CUC’s volunteers include the special friendships they enjoy with differently-abled young people from the Sunrise Adult Training Centre and the Lighthouse School.

 In 2000, our employees established the CUC Children’s Fund, which allows them to make annual contributions to assist organisations dedicated to accommodating the needs of our young people.
 Each year, contributors select benefactors of the Fund, which have included the Island's primry schools, the Lighthouse School, the Sunrise Adult Training Centre, Big Brothers Big Sisters and the Family and Children Services Unit.
 In addition to these benefactors, the Fund has also contributed to various fundraising efforts for children who are ill, one of whom underwent a successful liver transplant in June 2007 and another who had a serious heart condition.
 This Fund facilitates a greater sense of involvement in the community for our employees, as it allows them to determine the causes they would like to support each year.

 In an effort to promote academic excellence through sports, the Company decided to sponsor the Island's existing primary school football league and in 2005 re-branded it as the CUC Primary Football League (PFL) under an initial six-year commitment with the Ministry of Education.
 Now in its 15th year, the CUC PFL and Girls Primary Football League (GPFL), which was introduced in 2014, boasts participation of Under 9 and Under 11 football teams from 18 public and private primary schools across Grand Cayman and Cayman Brac.
-The PFL has the backing of employees who have served on the Cayman Islands National Football teams and continue to participate in the sport, either as players, volunteer coaches or referees.
+The PFL and GPFL has the backing of employees who have served on the Cayman Islands National Football teams and continue to participate in the sport, either as players, volunteer coaches or referees.